Best GPS Running Watches of 2024

 What GPS running watch best integrates with smart technology so I can stay connected while running?

-All of the watches in this guide, including the least expensive, the Coros Pace 2, allow notifications from incoming calls, text messages, and emails to be displayed on the watch’s screen.
-The watch has to be connected to your smartphone via Bluetooth for this to work.
+All the watches in this guide — including the least expensive Coros Pace 3 display notifications from incoming calls, text messages, and emails on their screens.
+You must connect the watch to your smartphone via Bluetooth for this to work.
+The Apple Watch Ultra 2 is essentially a phone on your wrist.

 I am bad with technology.
 What running watch is the easiest to use?